apache/www-site/content/travel/stories/interviews/rafael_weingartner.md

 **What was the best bit about ApacheCon?**

 The opportunity to meet great people from all around the world.
-Not just technical folks, but also people that know how to create and manage huge projects on a daily basis.
+Not just technical folks, but also people who know how to create and manage huge projects on a daily basis.

 Also Lightning talks; I swear that I am not only saying that